apprajapati9/stackoverflow-mvp/app/src/main/java/com/apprajapati/mvp_stackoverflow/kotlin_playground/AndroidInterviewQuestions.md

   launch activity C, the state of the stack will be A->B->C. Here activity C is the old instance only that gets the extras data through onNewIntent().
 And Activities D and E get destroyed.

+That’s a common symptom of not understanding Android’s launch modes — and it can seriously mess up your user flow.

+Let’s break them down with real-world relevance 👇

+💡 First, What is a Task?
+In Android, a task is a stack of activities that users interact with while performing a certain job.

+🧠 Think of it like a tab in Chrome —
+Each task has its own activity stack.
+Hitting the back button pops the current activity from that stack.

+🟢 1. standard – The Default Mode
+✅ A new instance is always created, even if one already exists.

+🧭 Best for: Screens like product pages, forms, or anything that can exist multiple times. android:launchMode="standard"

+Example: User taps the same notification twice → 2 activity instances on the stack.

+🟡 2. singleTop – Avoid Duplicates on Top
+✅ If the activity is already at the top, no new instance is created.
+✅ Instead, onNewIntent() is called.

+🧭 Best for: Notifications, deep links, or repeated navigation to the same screen. android:launchMode="singleTop"

+Example: You’re already on Home → Tap the Home notification → Same instance reused.

+🔵 3. singleTask – One Instance Per Task
+✅ If the activity exists in the task, it’s brought to the front.
+🚨 All activities above it are cleared.

+🧭 Best for: Dashboards, main entry points, login redirects. android:launchMode="singleTask"

+Example: Login → Profile → Dashboard
+Tap a dashboard notification → Clears login and profile, shows only dashboard.

+🔴 4. singleInstance – Lives in Its Own Task
+✅ Only one instance exists, in a separate task.

+🧭 Best for: Use cases like incoming calls or PiP where isolation is needed. android:launchMode="singleInstance"

+Think: It opens in its own private Chrome tab — no other screens allowed in that tab.

+⚠️ In Jetpack Compose Apps
+Most modern apps use a single-activity architecture, so launch modes primarily matter for:
+✅ Preventing duplicate launches (from notifications or deep links) ✅ Managing app resume behavior

+In addition to using launch modes, you can also augment or override behavior at runtime using intent flags like FLAG_ACTIVITY_NEW_TASK, FLAG_ACTIVITY_CLEAR_TOP, etc.

+👉 No need to set launch modes unless you have a specific use case (like preventing duplicate activity instances from notifications or deep links).
+For many apps, the default standard launch mode works perfectly fine.

+💬 Final Tip
+If you’re seeing weird back stack behavior, check your launch modes.
+Misusing them can cause a messy UX — and frustrated users.

 ### Q15.
 What is Suspend vs Blocking functions?

 Suspend functions are the ones that do not block the thread and let it continue the execution.